In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 Remember that quality people will lead you to quality people.

 Another huge mistake that network marketers make is stopping and starting.
-They work their business for a few hours this week, and then they do nothing for the next couple of weeks.
+They work their business for a few hours one week, and then they do nothing for the next couple of weeks.

 Simply put, their business isn’t a big priority for them.
 They let life get in the way and put their business on the back-burner whenever something comes up.

-Successful networkers are persistent and consistent.
-They set a work schedule and have the discipline to stick with it, no matter what.
+Successful networkers are persistent and consistent, no matter what.
+They set a work schedule and have the self-discipline to stick with it, day in and day out.
+They treat their business at least as seriously as they do their day job.

 Most network marketers who join the industry don’t treat their business like a real business.
 They don’t act as if they have a million dollars invested in their business.
 As a result, they accomplish very little.